Connecting Culinary Knowledge to Action

 Externship student with chef Jett Mora at Cafe Modern.

-Country Clubs generally offer a variety of recreational sports and facilities for dining and enterntainment.
-More often than not, country clubs are private and will often require a membership, invitation, or a sponsorship to enter.
+Private Clubs offer a variety of facilities including sports, dining and entertainment.
+They often require a membership, invitation, or a sponsorship to enter.

 Food trucks are usually large motorized vehicles that are equipped to cook, prepare, serve, and/or sell food.
 They range from different types of cuisines.

 Catering companies provide food and beverages for events.
 These companies are often independent vendors that specialize in a certain cuisine.